makerdao/community/governance/polls/MIP9 Community Greenlight Poll - OHM (Olympus DAO) - November 1, 2021.md

 ## Review

-This poll asks whether the asset OHM (Olympus DAO) - November 1, 2021 should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).
+This poll asks whether the asset OHM (Olympus DAO) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 Please review the collateral onboarding application [thread](https://forum.makerdao.com/t/ohm-olympus-dao-collateral-onboarding-application-mip6/10709) to inform your position before voting.